tplaner/When/README.md

 Note: the end date does not have to match the recurring pattern.

-Also note that the script will stop returning results when either the limit or the end date is met.
+Note: the script will stop returning results when either the limit or the end date is met.

 More documentation to come, please take a look at the unit tests for an understanding of what the class is capable of.